(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 - Customers should follow the model in order to utilize the platform to its full potential, realizing a full value chain alignment, improved quality, transparency, better insights, automation, and lower costs.
 (CSDM 1.0)

-- Without CI data in these prescribed CMDB tables, you may not receive the full value of the ServiceNow platform.
-(CSDM 2.0, 3.0)
+- Without this data in prescribed tables, you may not receive the full value of the ServiceNow platform.
+(CSDM 2.0, 3.0, 4.0)

 In the original post I talked about the lack of an actual data model.
 The whitepaper only provided a very high-level conceptual model and a list of actual tables vs. the conceptual model, and a list of relationships to be used between the classes.
 Therefore, I also gave some CSDM Examples.